How to Help Your Child Survive An Active Shooting

 - Spatial awareness

-+ Note the objects that can be used as covers (walls, columns, vending machines).
++ Note the objects that can serve as covers (walls, columns, vending machines).

 Practice 3: Figure out evacuation plans for the places you visit most often and practice modeling these plans until it becomes a habit.
 (This saves lives during fires and crowd emergencies as well.)

-Practice 4: Check how the environment can be changed to let you evacuate (what can you use to break a window or force a locked exit door to open: fire extinguishers, heavy objects, tools, tactical flashlights, tactical pens.)
+Practice 4: Check how to change the environment to let you evacuate (what can you use to break a window or force a locked exit door to open: fire extinguishers, heavy objects, tools, tactical flashlights, cubatons, tactical pens - google what they are).

 - Move while changing directions and in zigzags in the open space

-Shooting a moving target is harder than someone who is still.
+Shooting a moving target is times harder than someone who is still.

 If you can, hide behind the objects - put objects between you and the shooter.